 Oct.
 4, 2021-April 24, 2022

-Curated by Tim McNeil, professor of design and director of the UC Davis Design Museum, the installation showcases a series of sculptures created by Design Professor Emerita Ann Savageau.
-Made from found objects and flotsam that washed up on the beach coming from unknown places, Savageau has assembled new beings that are composites of the disparate castoffs — in response to the tragic events in her life and to the pandemic.
+The installation showcases a series of sculptures created by design professor emerita Ann Savageau.
+Made from found objects and flotsam that washed up on the beach coming from unknown places, the sculptures created by Savageau are composites of the disparate castoffs — in response to the tragic events in her life and to the pandemic.

-The Design Museum, part of the College of Letters and Science, is in Cruess Hall, Room 124.
-It is free and open weekdays noon to 4 p.m. and Sundays 2 to 4 p.m.
+The Design Museum, part of the College of Letters and Science and free to the public, is in Cruess Hall, Room 124.
+It is open weekdays from noon to 4 p.m.

-The exhibition will be open on Saturday, April 24 for Picnic Day, noon to 4 p.m.
+The exhibition will be open for Picnic Day on Saturday, April 24, at noon to 4 p.m.

-For more information about this exhibition, visit arts.ucdavis.edu/design-museum.
+For more information about this exhibition, visit arts.ucdavis.edu/design.

 Click Visit the Design Museum for map and parking information.